apache/druid/docs/ingestion/hadoop.md

   ~ under the License.
   -->

-Apache Hadoop-based batch ingestion in Apache Druid (incubating) is supported via a Hadoop-ingestion task.
+Apache Hadoop-based batch ingestion in Apache Druid is supported via a Hadoop-ingestion task.
 These tasks can be posted to a running instance of a Druid [Overlord](../design/overlord.md).
 Please refer to our [Hadoop-based vs. native batch comparison table](index.md#batch) for comparisons between Hadoop-based, native batch (simple), and native batch (parallel) ingestion.